Quid Pro Quo

 Constitutional Considerations

 The U.S. Constitution grants Congress the power to allocate funds for public purposes.
-Earmarks fall within this power, but their use must align with broader public accountability and transparency principles.
+Earmarks fall within Congress’s power to allocate funds, but their use is subject to statutory requirements for transparency and public accountability, such as mandatory disclosure rules for beneficiaries.

 Statutory Regulations